Betting on Success: England Prepare for West Indies Cricket Tour

 After a turbulent year which led to Stokes missing the Ashes, he is back in the squad, and there could be even more to see from him.
 Reports from the England camp are that Stokes has been training harder than anyone, as he attempts to regain his form and reputation after hitting the headlines throughout this year.
 Wicket Keeper Ben Foakes was named man of that series.
 Jack Leach and Moeen Ali, who both took 18 wickets in Sri Lanka, are both part of the Test squad, along with youngster Sam Curran, after his breakout year at the international level.

 Currently, there are a few bookmakers that are offering odds on the Test matches.
 The West Indies are of course favourites, but England’s current price to win the series is attractive.
-A list of the best cricket betting sites can be found here.

 You can find the full schedule for England’s tour of the West Indies below: